 My Own Personal Experience of Cloudflare Free Service

 I was initially a bit nervous of using Cloudflare free I must confess.
-I was paying for dedicated WordPress hosting through Synthesis which I am really impressed with, so why should I put Cloudflare between my hosting and my customer?
+I was paying for dedicated WordPress hosting through SiteGround which I am really impressed with, so why should I put Cloudflare between my hosting and my customer?

 Well, everything that is listed above is totally true and helpful and free!
+SiteGround recommend using CloudFlare and you can activate the free version within their UI which gives a perfect setup.

-You need to go through the Cloudflare settings slowly and carefully to make sure they are right for your particular website, otherwise you might have problems.
+If you are not using SiteGround to integrate CloudFlare, then you need to go through the Cloudflare settings slowly and carefully to make sure they are right for your particular website, otherwise you might have problems.
 In fact, I will do a post about the best settings to use soon (now on ToDo list!).

 Rocket Loader is just magnificent in speeding up your website fantastically….BUT!